Frequently Asked Questions

 In addition to these mandatory settings, there are two further optional settings you can set if you wish: a Reserve Price and a Buy It Now Price.
 A Reserve Price represents the absolute minimum hammer price at which you are prepared to sell the wine.
 If bids do not reach this level then the auction will fail and the lot will not be sold.
 A Buy It Now Price does what it says and lets bidders elect to make an immediate fixed price purchase, thereby ending the auction.
 In general we would recommend that you use these features sparingly, as experience suggests that auctions usually achieve the best price by allowing open competition between bidders to take its course.
 However, as a new seller, they can offer you a bit of a 'safety net' as you learn the ropes of online auctions.

 Which Seller Subscription Pack is right for me?

-We offer a choice of four Subscription Packs, designated BASIC, BRONZE, SILVER & GOLD.
+We offer a choice of four Subscription Packs, designated BASIC, BRONZE, SILVER, GOLD and PLATINUM.
 Which one you choose should be guided by your anticipated volume of auctions.